TheOnlyZac/ccsr-map-viewer/readme.md

 ![A screenshot of the map viewer](./resources/screenshot.png)

 This is a work-in-progress map viewer for the Cartoon Cartoon Summer Resort series.
 The games were made with Adobe Shockwave and published on Cartoon Network's website in the summer of 2000.
-It currently supports all the maps from Episode 1, but some sprites are not positioned correctly.

 ## Instructions
 To run the script, you will need Python 3.8 or higher (available [here](https://www.python.org/downloads/)) and pygame (install with <code>pip install pygame</code>).